Hisham-sati/M-theory-and-Mathematics/index.md

 Supermultiplets can be constructed as the cohomology of a “pure spinor” superspace BRST operator.
 The pure spinor constraint is, in many cases, related to a superalgebra via Koszul duality.
-I will sketch the generalisation of this statement to situations when one instead obtains an $L_\infty$ algebra.
+I will sketch the generalisation of this statement to situations when one instead obtains an L-infinity algebra.
 I will also describe how the partition function for the pure spinor encodes the full content of the supermultiplet.
 The same mathematics is relevant for extended geometry.

 **Bianca Letizia Cerchiai: Supergraphity: Supergravity in a Pencil**